Balakrishna-RK/Balakrishna-RK/README.md

 # About Me

-Hi,
-I am Balakrishna RK, a passionate Electrical and Electronics Engineer with a bachelor's degree from Alagappa Chettiar Government College of Engineering and Technology, Tamil Nadu, India.My keen interest in electronics, semiconductor technology, and IC design has driven me to pursue a career in VLSI Design.
-Highly proficient in VLSI design, with expertise spanning RTL to GDSII, including RTL design, Logic Synthesis, Static Timing Analysis, and Physical Design.
-Adept in Chip Planning (Partitioning, Floor planning, Power Planning), Constraints, Power Analysis, and all stages of physical implementation such as Placement and Routing.
-Experienced in verification processes such as LVS and DRC, with a strong track record of delivering high-performance semiconductor solutions through a variety of projects.
+Hi, I am **Balakrishna RK**, a passionate Electrical and Electronics Engineer with a bachelor's degree from **Alagappa Chettiar Government College of Engineering and Technology**, Tamil Nadu, India.

+My keen interest in electronics, semiconductor technology, and IC design has driven me to pursue a career in **VLSI Design**.

+I am highly proficient in VLSI design, with expertise spanning from **RTL to GDSII**, including:
+- **RTL Design**
+- **Logic Synthesis**
+- **Static Timing Analysis**
+- **Physical Design**

+I am adept in:
+- **Chip Planning** (Partitioning, Floor Planning, Power Planning)
+- **Constraints**
+- **Power Analysis**
+- All stages of physical implementation, such as Placement and Routing.

+Additionally, I have experience in verification processes, including **LVS** and **DRC**, and I have a strong track record of delivering high-performance semiconductor solutions through a variety of projects.

+---

 ### Projects
 - [**Characteristics of MOS Devices Utilizing SKY130 Process Design Kit with Xschem and Ngspice**](https://github.com/Balakrishna-RK/Balakrishna-RK/tree/main/Projects/Characteristics_of_MOS_Devices_Utilizing_SKY130_Process_Design_Kit_with_Xschem_and_Ngspice)